 |Dialysis, chronic renal failure and some immunocompromisedTable 3 - Footnote ^ , 20 years of age and older||40 (adult dialysis formulation) or

 10 (standard formulation)

 HB-containing vaccine should be administered IM.
 Refer to Vaccine Administration Practices in Part 1 for additional information.

 Routine boosters are not recommended for immunocompetent persons.
 Absence of a protective antibody titre in a healthy person who has previously demonstrated an adequate anti-HBs titre does not mean lack of protection because immune memory persists.
-Evidence shows immunity is long lasting although antibody may be non-detectable.
-People immunized as an infant, child or adolescent who may be exposed to HB virus (e.g., health care workers, those with other occupational risks, men who have sex with men, injection drug users, contacts of carriers etc.) should have serology testing for anti-HBs to ensure response to vaccination (refer to Serologic Testing – post-immunization).
+Evidence shows that immunity is long lasting even though antibody may be undetectable.
+People immunized as an infant, child or adolescent who are at risk of exposure to HB virus (e.g., health care workers, those with other occupational risks, men who have sex with men, injection drug users, contacts of carriers etc.) should have serology testing for anti-HBs to ensure response to vaccination (refer to Serologic Testing - post-immunization).

 Additional doses of vaccine (up to three doses) will produce a protective antibody response in 50% to 70% of healthy adults and children who fail to respond after the first series of vaccine.
 Individuals who fail to respond to three additional doses of vaccine are unlikely to benefit from further immunization.
 Refer to Serologic Testing.